yglukhov/jekyll-now/_posts/2017-09-22-Making-ReelValley-Overview.md

 title: Making ReelValley - Overview
 ---

-Recently the team which I am proud to be the part of relased a new game named [Reel Valley](https://apps.facebook.com/reelvalley).
+Recently the team which I am proud to be the part of released a new game named [Reel Valley](https://apps.facebook.com/reelvalley).
 The game is done in almost 100% pure [Nim](https://nim-lang.org) and I've received a lot of questions regarding implementation details and decisions taken.
 Questions that inspired me